CodeForPhilly/paws-data-pipeline/src/README.md

 _Compose instructions_
 - Install Docker Compose - `https://docs.docker.com/compose/install/`
 - Most package managers have it as `docker-compose` and it's largely just a shell script.
-- `docker compose -d up` to bring up the database and the server.
+- `docker compose up -d` to bring up the database and the server.

 _Non-compose instructions_  (not being used anymore)
 - Build the Docker image, preparing it for execution:  `docker build -t paws-data-pipeline .`